KernelState/diskgrep-lib/readme.md

 ### The diskgrep library usage guide

+sorry but the current version is trash a lil it was made at 3:30 am i wanted to sleep lol

 # Installation
 currently there is no library for diskgrep on crates.io so just git clone it to the root dir of your project So your root dir should look like this: